Breaking News | Ize-Iyamu Congratulates Obaseki Over Supreme Court Verdict

 “We are happy that all these cases have come to an end.
 Now that it is all over, please accept my congratulations,” he said.

-READ ALSO: Rep Kazaure not suspended, party executives write APC national chair The APC gubernatorial flag bearer, however, appealed to the governor to consider the issue of 14 constituencies, which are without representation at the state House of Assembly since 2019.
+The APC gubernatorial flagbearer, however, appealed to the governor to consider the issue of 14 constituencies, which are without representation at the state House of Assembly since 2019.

 He said though the matter is in court, the governor was in a vantage position to consider an out-of-court settlement of the issue, in the overall interest of our state.